tubaknr/Worker-Questions-Solver/README.md

 # Worker-Questions-Solver
-This is a mathemmatical orker questions solver.
+This is a mathemmatical worker questions solver.

 Inputs: